-The Theatre School > Admission > Undergraduate Admission > Tuition & Aid
+The Theatre School > Admission > Undergraduate Admission > Tuition, Housing, & Aid

 The Theatre School’s tuition is billed as a guaranteed package rate, which means you pay one flat fee each year for all of your coursework and production work.
-You are billed the same rate each year you are in a program up to the standard length of the program.
-(In other words, your tuition rate is locked in at the rate you paid for your first year of the program.)
-For current tuition rates, please visit DePaul University’s
+Your tuition rate is locked in at the rate you paid for your first year of the program,

 There are several types of need-based financial aid available to admitted students, including federal/state grants and loans.
-To be considered for a need-based financial aid package, applicants must submit a valid Free Application for Federal Student Aid (FAFSA).
-The FAFSA is not required for scholarship consideration.
+To be considered for need-based financial aid, applicants must submit a valid Free Application for Federal Student Aid (FAFSA).

 The FAFSA becomes available on

-October 1 each year and can either be submitted through a hard copy (generally available from high school guidance counselor offices or college financial aid offices) or online at
+October 1 and can either be submitted through a hard copy (generally available from high school guidance counselor offices or college financial aid offices) or online at

 We suggest you complete the FAFSA by